OKANAGAN UNITED FC BCSPL PROGRAM FAQ

 Training:

 Training for the Fall Phase will begin the week of August 5.
-For existing OUFC BCSPL (TOFC) ages groups (2007 thru 2011) training remains centralized in Vernon. ***Post TOFC/KU merger age groups (2012 and beyond) will be based in Kelowna.
 Team schedules will be sent out as soon as field scheduling has been completed.
 Goalkeepers will have position specific training on a weekly basis as well as their team training.
 Goalkeeping sessions will begin in September (potentially August at some point depending on field allocation).

 During preseason (either in August or during the second phase preseason in January/February), we will be attempting to get all new players scheduled in with Movement Okanagan of Kelowna for a pre screening program that identifies and addresses pre-existing injuries and provides information on preventative measures for lessening injury risk during training.
 Movement Okanagan is a club partner with multiple physiotherapists that service the club’s players.
 Physiotherapists work with injured OUFC athletes to enhance their ability to return to the field as quickly as possible.
 Athletes needing immediate treatment during the soccer season can see Movement physiotherapists who are committed to getting the athletes of OUFC in for treatment as quickly as possible.
 In addition to this expedited treatment process for all OUFC athletes, these physiotherapists are also providing their treatments to the athletes of OUFC at a discounted rate.